Skip to content

 low blood pressure symptoms

-If left untreated, low blood pressure can cause serious health problems such as heart attack, stroke, kidney failure, and even death.
+If left untreated, low blood pressure can cause serious health problems such as a heart attack, stroke, kidney failure, and even death.

 The most common cause of hypotension is dehydration.